Jeroen-VdB/apiops/Configuration.md

 | ``AZURE_SUBSCRIPTION_ID`` | Subscription ID where APIM instance is located | Both | ``a85e4e0d-a203-40fd-9a3d-f7cfb3ed2b91`` |
 | ``AZURE_RESOURCE_GROUP_NAME`` | Resource group where APIM instance is located | Both | ``apim-rg`` |
 | ``COMMIT_ID`` | If specified, publisher will only publish changes that occurred in this commit. | Publisher | ``ca82a6dff817ec66f44342007202690a93763949`` |

+# Can ApiOps override resource names using the configuration.[env].yaml file?

+There's a distinction between resource names and resource properties.
+Resources are things like APIs, backends, named values, loggers, etc. Their names should be consistent across environments.
+Their properties however can be overridden across environments through configuration. e.g. a named value is a resource.
+Its name should be consistent across environments (fun01-key, for instance).
+Its value (properties.value) is a property that can be overridden.
+Note that APIM sometimes relies on the display name property (properties.displayName) of a resource rather than just its name.
+Named values used in policies fall in that category, for instance.
+In those cases, we would recommend keeping both name and properties.displayName consistent across environments.